-Using MF2 with JavaScript
+Using MF2 with JavaScript and TypeScript

 The following guide explains how to use the mf2-messageformat package to format MF2 messages.
 For full API documentation, see the API documentation site for the package.
 This guide shows the simplest use cases for the API.
 More advanced uses are possible, which are documented in the API documentation.